simonegreen/autonomous_datascientist/README.md

 automated feature selection, and reinforcement learning into an autonomous agent with the ability to detect anomalous behavior in network traffic.

+For a detailed abstract, team member roles, and a link to our document deliverables, please refer to the [Project Wiki}(wiki)

 ## Data Sets
 ### ChatGPT Generated Data
 The dataset used in Trial 1 is : [Generated Dataset - Combined Sources](data/generated/raw/combined_source_data.csv).<br/>